NervousBlakedown/match_point/README.md

    The $5 only leaves your pocket if they swipe "yes" on you too!
 Matching has never been more intentional.

 3. **⏳ Meet Within a Week**
    Matches aren’t just for chatting—they’re for real-life dates.
 You and your match have **7 days** to meet in person, or both of you lose your money.
+Womp womp.

 4. **📅 Set Your Availability**
    Think of it like scheduling an interview, but way more fun!
 Once you match, add your availability and plan a time that works for both of you.